The old ambition of producing a really moving architecture succeeds when it responds to the site and brief requirements.

 The seemingly apparent random layout of these separate yet connected “atoms” is determined by the three main lines that connect the pavilion with the rest of the facilities in the exhibition master plan: the Main expo site axis, the Big O and the Expo Loop.

 These six circular spaces placed on the water are wrapped by a versatile skin.
-The skin is made by two layers with a series of horizontal louvers that give a varying transparent quality to the building.
-The outer skin translates the energy of the ocean to move itself vertically up and down.
+The skin is made of two layers with a series of horizontal louvers that give a varying transparent quality to the building.
+The outer skin translates the energy of the ocean to move vertically up and down.
 It creates a dynamic atmosphere that is always in motion as the waves and tides.
 The moving louvers create a fuzzy image on the outside and also create interesting lighting effects inside through the moiré effect.